abooij/wiwikwlhott/index.md

   from an extensional point of view: for example, we can take the intersection of $\pi$ with the graph of $x\mapsto x^2$, as both objects are sets.
-* 0-types.
-The behavior of 0-types is very close to ZFC sets.
+* 0-types, which behave simlar to ZFC sets in some aspects.
 For example, for a map $f$ between two 0-types (but not between arbitrary types), the following are equivalent:
     - $f$ is an injection (equal outputs implies equal inputs).
-    - $f$ is an embedding (equal inputs is equivalenc to equal outputs).
+    - $f$ is an embedding (equal inputs is equivalent to equal outputs).
     - $f$ is a monomorphism (with respect to all maps on all types).
 * A cumulative hierarchy of sets as in e.g. chapter 10.5 of the HoTT